Academic Calendar 2025-2026

 The following are some examples of activities that are prohibited during an exam:

 All breaches of academic integrity will be reported in writing by the Proctor on an examination incident report to the instructor of the course via the Exams Office.
 A breach of academic integrity in Faculty of Law computer examinations will be reported in an incident report.
-The Instructor will receive the incident report and a copy will be provided to the Associate Dean (Academic).
+The instructor will receive the incident report and a copy will be provided to the Associate Dean (Faculty and Academic Policy).

 The Faculty of Law Academic Integrity Policy and Procedures form part of this calendar of academic regulations and is appended as Appendix 1.

-- Food, drinks (except water - see 7. below), recording or playback devices, and other electronic communication devices such as cell phones and other mobile devices are not permitted in the exam hall.
+• Food, drinks (except water), recording or playback devices, and other electronic communication devices such as cell phones and other mobile devices are not permitted in the exam hall.
 Likewise, handbags, purses, and book bags are not permitted in an exam hall.
 Students should bring only essential items to the exam.
 The University assumes no responsibility for personal property lost in or near any examination hall.

 Failure to comply with the regulations listed above or with the instructions of an exam proctor may result in a written report by the Chief Proctor which will be distributed to the instructor of the course, the Dean of the relevant Faculty, and the Exams Office.